At a Glance

 On the seafront in this central section, you’ll find the three high end boutique resorts of Gajapuri Resort, The Chill and Awa Resort.
 The beach in front of them is not the best and tends to disappear at high tide.

-Walk north, though, past the rudimentary backpacker bungalows of Patoo, the small couples resort, The White Knot, the defunct Chang Park Resort and the sand gets better and better towards the cliffs – home to Koh Chang Cliff Beach.
+Walk north, though, past the rudimentary backpacker bungalows of Patoo and its Sun View beach bar/diner , followed by Cabana Beach Bar and Bistro (with The White Knot resort at the rear), the defunct Chang Park Resort.
+The sand gets better and better towards the cliffs – home to Baan Sook and Koh Chang Cliff Beach (KCCB).

 Inland Street to Bypass

-Heading inland opposite Awa Resort, you pass their secondary mountain side accommodation, the entrance to Duckling Resort and some local longer stay rooms before reaching Koh Chang Residence, with its excellent Fig Cafe hidden away in the garden on the corner.
+Heading inland opposite Awa Resort, you pass their secondary mountain side accommodation, the entrance to the French owned, Duckling Resort (new name coming soon) and some local longer stay rooms before reaching Koh Chang Residence, with its excellent Fig Cafe hidden away in the garden on the corner.

 The T junction here is, in fact, the bypass road which started opposite Mai Pen Lai Guesthouse, so a left turn will take you back to Walking Street.
-A right turn meanwhile leads past the entrance to Filou Pool Villas and then a further little lane to the left into the interior.
-Along that, you’ll find houses for weekly and monthly rent such as Ariya or standard daily bungalows at Hippy House.
+A right turn meanwhile leads past the entrance to Filou Pool Villas, with other little lanes leading to Alisa Bungalows (once of Pearl Beach), Valley View Villas and houses for weekly and monthly rent or Hornbill Villa (pool villa for holiday rental).

 Follow the same back lane over the inland bridge to the end and you emerge at the main road at the bottom of the mountain to Lonely Beach.
 On the other hand, by taking a left inwards just over said bridge, you pick up the waterfall road.
-Look out for the signs to The Mount coffee shop, with its fabulous views out to sea and of Kai Bae.
+Look out for the signs to The Mount coffee shop, with its fabulous views out to sea and also for the cafe/restaurant, Seaweed, in its lovely spot by the river.

 Street to The Sea

-A little bridge, with local Kai Bae fishing boats moored here and there, connects Coral Resort to the back of The Retreat, the new resort from the owners of The Chill, which opened in 2023.
+A little bridge, with local Kai Bae fishing boats moored here and there, connects Coral Resort to the back of The Retreat, the luxury resort and sister resort to The Chill.

-If you cross the bridge, you can head back to the main street past the old Muay Thai ring and the bustling, popular food court, coming out at Morgan, the sports bar and restaurant.
+If you cross the bridge, you can head back to the main street past the Wan Rung Muay Thai Gym and the bustling, popular food court, coming out at Morgan, the sports bar and restaurant.
 The actual road entrance to The Retreat runs parallel.

 The Southern End and The Waterfall

-Accommodation comes via Montra Guesthouse, Nonthawat (long stay bungalows) and the long established Garden Resort, which is accessed though a little lane, with Little Italy (same owners as Toscana in Klong Prao) and vegetarian Poke Bowl (in its new home) on the respective corners.
+As you continue south, accommodation comes via Montra Guesthouse, Nonthawat (long stay bungalows) and the long established Garden Resort (new owners, 2026), which is accessed down the passage between Little Italy (same owners as Toscana in Klong Prao) and the vegetarian Poke Bowl.

-The next 7-11 marks the final section of Kai Bae Beach, with a track running inland adjacent to it.
-This track passes the bar Squid Story (currently closed), the standard bungalows at Sanook Sanang Resort opposite Meechai Kai Bae Elephant Camp, the final pachyderm spot on the island, before it too joins that bypass road by the little bridge.
+The next 7-11, itself now joined by another CJ Mart opposite, marks the final section of Kai Bae Beach.
+Adjacent to it, the lane running inland passes the bar/restaurant Plearn, the standard bungalows at Sanook Sanang Resort and Meechai Kai Bae Elephant Camp before it too joins that bypass road by the little bridge.

 The Waterfall